exakat/exakat/docs/Rules.rst

 When the number arguments is wrong for native functions, PHP emits a warning.
 When the number arguments is too small for custom functions, PHP raises an exception.
-When the number arguments is too hight for custom functions, PHP ignores the arguments.
+When the number arguments is too high for custom functions, PHP ignores the arguments.
 Such arguments should be handled with the variadic operator, or with `'func_get_args() <http://www.php.net/func_get_args>`_ family of functions.

 .. code-block:: php